We love scuba diving and always try to squeeze in as much of it as we can during our travels.

 El Nido in the Philippines

 We based ourselves on Palawan island near El Nido for our scuba diving trips.
 The underwater world here is thriving, with lots of tropical life to see.
 The most popular dive site is the Bacuit Archipelago, which has an array of tropical fish, manta ray, sharks and our favourite, turtles.
+For more, be sure to check out our gay guide to Palawan.

 Koh Lanta in Thailand